rOpenGov/finpar/README.md

 parliament-fi
 =============

 R client for the unofficial API of [Parliament of Finland](http://web.eduskunta.fi/Resource.phx/parliament/index.htx) provided by NGO [Kansan Muisti](http://www.kansanmuisti.fi/about/background/).
-Parliament of Finland does not provide an official API, but Kansan Muisti does provide a RESTful API by collecting information mostly by scraping it from the parliament's web page.
+Parliament of Finland does not provide an official API, but Kansan Muisti does provide a RESTful API to a database mostly compiled by scraping data from parliament's web page.

 ### Kansan Muisti API